Most of all, you will be part of a community of birders who share your enthusiasm for birds and the beautiful area in which we live!

 This is a friendly and informal club which welcomes young and old who wish to share their appreciation, understanding and knowledge of birds.

-The Club’s geographical area is the winter rainfall region of the southwestern Cape, lying to the south and west of the Olifants and Breede rivers.
+The Club’s geographical area is the winter rainfall region of the southwestern Cape, lying to the south of the Olifants and west of the Breede Rivers.

 Our area is wonderfully rich in birds and about 400 different species occur, which is 2/3rds as many as in the whole of Britain and Europe – an area 130 times larger.